-STAR Reading and STAR Math within the first 30 days - Cut scores for PMP's will reference an equivalent percentage of students who show non-proficiency on state assessments.
+STAR Reading and STAR Math - Cut scores for PMP's will reference an equivalent percentage of students who show non-proficiency on state assessments.

 Science F in Elementary Science for Grade 2.

 Mathematics Less than Level 3 on FSA Math for Grade 3.